-To facilitate the transition into VI Form and engender a spirit of aspiration to gain a university place, all Year 12 and 13 students attend a two day residential visit to a campus university in September.
+To facilitate the transition into VI Form and engender a spirit of aspiration to gain a university place, all Year 12 and 13 students visit a campus university in September.
 Students work together in teams on problem solving activities and university staff give advice on study skills and university applications.
-There is also a chance to relax and socialise at the formal meal and disco.